ditodamaru/hadacan_ros/README.md

   * a.
 (Make sure you have similar [H500 URDF xacro file equpped with RealSense D435i and GPS](https://github.com/ditodamaru/hada_explorer_ws/blob/master/h500_description/h500_sprayer/h500_ori_base_link_d435i_base_footprint.urdf.xacro)).
   * b.
 And then copy and modify [this](https://github.com/ditodamaru/hada_explorer_ws/blob/master/hada_explorer_bot/hada_explorer_description/launch/hada_base_bringup_method2.launch) launch file according to your URDF file setting. **IMPORTANT** Make sure to change the position of gps_link and camera_link to base_link according to your depth camera position setting in reality.
 So this URDF file basically acting as a twin of your real robot.
   * c.
 (This command below is just an example if you want to test and learn about the H500 URDF xacro file equpped with RealSense D435i and GPS).
   * d.
 This RVIZ visualization will automatically subscribe to odometry message which will represent the robot movement in reality.
 How to get odometry message if the robot doesn't have any odometry message?
-We will explaine later.
+Read more here which explain RTABMap setting in order to get odometry via [RTABMap stereo mode](http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot).
   ```
   roslaunch hada_explorer_description hada_base_bringup_method2.launch
   ```